Select Page

 DenmarkHighEuropeCopenhagen is a Lighthouse City in Project ELABORATOR - The European Living Lab on designing sustainable urban mobility towards climate neutral cities.
 13 people have been trained.120,655$1,043,928,923

-DominicaUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 548 km of roads and designs influencing the safety of US$1 billion of road infrastructure investment.
-10 people have benefited from iRAP global/on-line training, along with 11 people trained in events delivered locally.
-2,565$5,976,061
+DominicaUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 548 km of roads and designs, influencing the safety of US$1 billion of road infrastructure investment.
+10 people have benefited from iRAP global/on-line training, along with 11 people trained in events delivered locally.2,565$5,976,061

-Dominican RepublicUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 1,468km of roads and 2 schools.
-36 people have been trained.623,703$2,487,962,264
+Dominican RepublicUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 1,468km of roads and 2 schools, influencing the safety of US$200 million of road infrastructure investment.
+150 people have benefited from iRAP global/on-line training, along with 38 people trained in events delivered locally.623,703$2,487,962,264

-EcuadorUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 434 km of roads and designs, and 11 schools.
+EcuadorUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 434 km of roads and designs, and 11 schools, influencing the safety of US$150 million of road infrastructure investment.
 An assessment of the El Carmen-Manta and Rio Bamba-Azoguez’s corridors has built local capacity and is shaping new investment to save lives.
-136 people have benefited from iRAP global/on-line training, along with 79 people trained in events delivered locally.
+153 people have benefited from iRAP global/on-line training, along with 79 people trained in events delivered locally.
 1,059,759$2,358,525,798

 EgyptLow middleMiddle EastPartner-led iRAP activity has assessed 3,290 km of roads and designs, influencing the safety of road infrastructure investment across the country.
 46 people have benefited from iRAP global/on-line training, along with 36 people trained in events delivered locally.
 Practitioners are iRAP accredited.10,245,160$6,279,882,167